 Commercial vs Residential Real Estate

 Commercial vs Residential Real Estate.
 There are many factors to consider for the property investor when comparing Commercial and residential real estate investing.
 Commercial tenants are usually of a business nature running businesses from the property while residential is generally for live-in accommodation.
 Commercial Real Estate investment has a perception of being expensive and unaffordable.
 This could probably be defined half right.
 We always hear of significant commercial property transactions.
 Examples being large commercial buildings such as Office towers, retail shopping centres, and international hotels.

 Most people have a good understanding of residential property as most of us have an owned or currently own our own a single-family home.
 So we feel safe in investing in residential property.

 Bank finance for Residential and Commercial Real Estate Rental Property

 Bank lending is usually easier for residential real estate investing.
-Generally, banks require smaller deposits when people are purchasing residential property.
+Generally, banks require smaller deposits when people are purchasing a residential property.
 Deposits could be as low as 10%.
 While around 30% or higher with commercial property.
 With the current situation of the changes in lending policies, finance has become more complicated, and higher deposits are usually required.

 Up till recently interest-only loans having a popular but this is changing with the new lending requirements.
 This means that the payments and possible interest rate are also higher.
 You may be asked to prove a higher income and a strong long term cash flow to service the debt.

-What is the general rate of return on Commercial & Residential Types of Investments?
+What is the general rate of return on Commercial & Residential Types of Investments video?

 Generally investing in commercial rental property has higher income returns (cap rates) compared to residential property investing.
 When journalists quote income returns for residential property, they usually cite a gross income figure.
 With Commercial property, outgoings are traditionally paid by tenants while residential owners typically have to pay most outgoings.
 A gross income figure is an actual rent paid by the tenant to the landlord.